-- A whole-school commitment to enabling children to see themselves, their relationships and the world positively, rather than through a lens of threat, danger or self-blame. - Staff being friendly to pupils and to provide an emotionally-available adult/s to make the shift from 'blocked trust' to trust, and time to build up trust and feel safe.
+- A whole-school commitment to enabling children to see themselves, their relationships and the world positively, rather than through a lens of threat, danger or self-blame. - Staff being friendly to pupils and to provide emotionally-available adults to make the shift from 'blocked trust' to trust, and time to build on that trust and feel safe.